CubiCasa/cubicasa-ios-sdk-example-project/README.md

 ### During the Scan

-A lot of things can happen during a scan and we use the `messenger(_ controller: CCCapture, errorCode: Int, message: String)` method to recive events to get information on what is the status of the scan.
+A lot of things can happen during a scan and we use the `messenger(_ controller: CCCapture, errorCode: Int, message: String)` method to receive events to get information on what is the status of the scan.
 See the list of event codes more details.

 The user gets visual guides to ensure good scan quality.
 For example if the environment is too dark an image is presented.
-CubiCasa SDK is very customizable check the customization options for more details.
+CubiCasa SDK is very customizable, check the customization options for more details.

 Please read [our scanning tips](https://www.cubi.casa/support/scanning/best-scanning-technique/) on how the scan should be made.

 ### Ending the Scan

 The scan is ended when the user presses the record button again.
-After the scan is complete the `processReadyDelegationFunc(_ controller: CCCapture)` and `zippedDataLocation(_ controller: CCCapture, location: URL)`.
+To prevent unintentionally ending the scan, a confirmation dialog is presented.
+After confirmation, the scan is completed and the `processReadyDelegationFunc(_ controller: CCCapture)` and `zippedDataLocation(_ controller: CCCapture, location: URL)` delegate functions will be called.

-You should call the `endCaptureSession()` method to end the capturing session when you have the data processed and make sure there is no dangling memory leak.

 Please note that the scan may end if the SDK encounters an unrecovable error.

-#### After scan the data is stored to the passed filename
+#### After the scan the data is stored to the passed filename
 ```
 └── Documents
     ├── ExampleFileName